confetti-framework/docs/request.md

 <a name="retrieving-input-values"></a>
 ## Retrieving Input Value

-#### Retrieving Body Or Form Values

-You may also retrieve all of the form or body data as an `support.Value` using the `Body` method:

-    username := request.Parameter("username").string()

-Or use a default value if the parameter is not present

-    username := request.ParameterOr("username", "green-candy").string()

-Receive all parameters by passing an empty string.
-Then cast that to a map for easy use.

-    allParameters := request.Parameter("").Map()
-    allParameters["username"]

 #### Retrieving An Input Value

 Using a few simple methods, you may access all of the user input from your `http.request` instance without worrying about which HTTP verb was used for the request.
 Regardless of the HTTP verb, the `Input` method may be used to retrieve user input:

-    name := request.Value("name").String()
+    name := request.Body("name").String()

-You may pass a default value as the second argument to the `ValueOr` method.
+You may pass a default value as the second argument to the `BodyOr` method.
 This value will be returned if the requested input value is not present on the request:

-    name := request.ValueOr("name", "Sally").String()
+    name := request.BodyOr("name", "Sally").String()

 When working with forms that contain array inputs, use "dot" notation to access the arrays:

-    name := request.Value("name.1").String()
+    name := request.Body("name.1").String()
-    name, err := request.Value("name.1").StringE()
+    name, err := request.Body("name.1").StringE()

-    names := request.Value("name.*").Collection()
+    names := request.Body("name.*").Collection()

-You may call the `All` method in order to retrieve all of the input values as support.Map:
+You may call the `Body` method with an empty string in order to retrieve all of the input values as support.Map:

-    requestValues = request.All()
+    requestValues = request.Body("").Map()

+#### Retrieving JSON Input Values

+When sending JSON requests to your application, you may access the JSON data via the `Body` method as long as the `Content-Type` header of the request is properly set to `application/json`.
+You may even use "dot" syntax to dig into JSON arrays:

+    name := request.Body("data.address.street").String()

+#### Retrieving Raw Content Data

+To receive the data as it was sent, use the `Content` method.
+In that case you will always receive a string

+    rawContent := request.Content()

 #### Retrieving Input From The Query String